ed-donner/llm_engineering/README.md

 And confirm that the `.env` file is there.

-Please do message me or email me at ed at `edwarddonner dot com` if this doesn't work or if I can help with anything.
+Please do message me or email me at ed@edwarddonner.com if this doesn't work or if I can help with anything.
 I can't wait to hear how you get on.